 💕 Most romantic episode

 James and Ait become an official couple at the end of Episode 4.
 Ait slips him a love confession note and James responds with an air kiss.
 Since then, the two of them have become a secret couple, leading to plenty of romantic scenes in Episode 5.
-They try to their relationship under wraps around the crew, although they don’t do a great job at being discrete.
+They try to keep their relationship under wraps around the crew, although they don't do a great job at being discreet.

 😭 Tearjerker episode